00:00

 Older brother is the gifted one, so his educations is all that matter to my parents, which is why they made me get a job.
 It was either become a devil hunter or a sex worker.

 • Personally, I found the English in this section to be somewhat stylish and sophisticated, based on expressions about her family and sentences using relative pronouns like "which."
 Perhaps because of this, the "university" element is missing from the translated text, but it's possible that Kobeni's next line makes up for this omission.
-In any case, the English translation as a whole is quite acrobatic and unique.
+In any case, the English translation is quite acrobatic and unique.

 Español Latino